fuzziqersoftware/newserv/README.md

 * Build stable, extensible PSO server software that includes all vanilla functionality as well as optional modern conveniences, features, and cheats.
 * Document the internals of PSO's network protocol, file formats, and game mechanics.
 This is mainly done through comments in the code.

 This is a personal project; there is no official development team, official website, or official instance of newserv.
-Issues and pull requests are certainly welcome, but please only add content (e.g. quests or patches) that you've created, is already public, or you have permission to release publicly.
+Issues and pull requests are certainly welcome, but please only add content (e.g. quests, patches, client functions) that you've created, is already public, or you have permission to release publicly.

 # Compatibility